MyNextID/idt-plus-plus/README.md

   > MUST be the [JWK Confirmation Method](https://www.rfc-editor.org/rfc/rfc7800.html#section-3.2).
 The JWK MUST contain the required key members for a JWK of that key type, it MUST contain the `kid` member, and MAY contain other JWK members.
 The JWK MUST be the ARKG-derived public key.
   >
   > REQUIRED for: Proof of Possession, Selective Disclosure SD-Cha-Cha
-- kdk: Key Derivation Key
+- kh: Key Derivation Key
-  > By including a `kdk` (key derivation key) claim in a JWT, the issuer of the JWT declares that it derived the presenter's proof-of-possession key using ARKG and that the `kdk` key MUST be used by the user to derive the corresponding private key.
+  > By including a `kh` (key derivation key) claim in a JWT, the issuer of the JWT declares that it derived the presenter's proof-of-possession key using ARKG and that the `kh` key MUST be used by the user to derive the corresponding private key.
   >
   > MUST be a JWK.
 The JWK MUST contain the required key members for a JWK of that key type.
   >